emilieez/pyscan/README.md

 ## Known Application Bugs
--Histogram is not asynchronous
+- Histogram is slow to load due to tkinter limitations
--Mail parser does not show the correct errors
+- Mail parser does not show the correct errors
--If show model window is open, GUI will not update until the show model window is closed -If show model window is open,  application will not classify properly -When the classify button is repeatedly pressed multiple times, the application will become not responding -When classifying is processing and user clicks any button before processing is complete will cause the program to not function properly
+- If show model window is open, the main GUI window will not update until the show model window is closed
+- If show model window is open,  application will not classify properly
+- When the classify button is repeatedly pressed multiple times, the application will become not responding
+- When classifying is processing and user clicks any button before processing is complete will cause the program to not function properly
--Prone to crash when histogram and show model window are open at the same time -When logged into mail parser, if you leave screen or close application an error will show
+- Prone to crash when histogram and show model window are open at the same time
+- When logged into mail parser, if you leave screen or close application an error will show

 ## Installation:
 Clone the repository using HTTPS: